 - The final step involves completing the Risk Register.
 Depending upon the Threat/Hazard Tolerance chosen during the criteria setup process, which you can change at any time, you may not see any entries within the Risk Register.

 - This may be intended, but if not consider reducing the level at which you have set the Threat Tolerance criteria, or otherwise review ratings given to individual Threat Acts.
 If you set the Threat Tolerance Rating to its lowest setting you will see that risks will have been created for all Threat Acts, within the Risk Register.

 - Identify treatments that will reduce the Current Risk rating down to or below the predefined tolerance level (which can be viewed within Risk criteria), then reassess the Residual Risk rating.
 If the Current Risk is tolerable, you may consider inserting a treatment such as “Risk is tolerable – monitor and review”, for completeness/another readers’ benefit.

 - The Risk Details button allows you to designate Risk Owners and associated meta-details for each risk.
 Populating this is optional, but Risk Owner details are included within Treatment Plans, where they are exported from the system.

 - Complete this for all entries in the Risk Register and the assessment will have been completed.

-- View in Analytics, export it or a treatment plan, or create a Viewer user to allow your stakeholders to review it – better still debrief them and update it at the same time!
+- View it in Analytics, export it or a treatment plan, or create a Viewer user to allow your stakeholders to review it – better still debrief them and update it at the same time!